Airflow 101: Building Your First Workflow¶

 ) as dag:

-To use an operator in a DAG, you have to instantiate it as a task.
-Tasks determine how to execute your operator’s work within the context of a DAG.
+To use an operator, you must instantiate it as a task.
+Tasks dictate how the operator will perform its work within the

-In the following example, we instantiate the BashOperator as two separate tasks in order to run two
+DAG’s context.
+In the example below, we instantiate the BashOperator twice to run two different bash scripts.
+The

-acts as a unique identifier for the task.
+serves as a unique identifier for each task.

 t1 = BashOperator(